© Michael Nique

 Influences

-Who and what so far
+Who so far

 April 2024: geological walks with geographer Nico Graff and with geologist Romain Meyer (Association géologique du Luxembourg), reading the land and its evolution over millions of years, as well as its current regeneration.